oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Confidentiality during Transport

-If the SD-JWT is transmitted over an insecure channel during issuance or presentation, an adversary may be able to intercept and read the user's personal data or correlate the information with previous uses of the same SD-JWT.
+If an SD-JWT or SD-JWT+KB is transmitted over an insecure channel during issuance or presentation, an adversary may be able to intercept and read the user's personal data or correlate the information with previous uses.

 Usually, transport protocols for issuance and presentation of credentials are designed to protect the confidentiality of the transmitted data, for